Equal Opportunities (Pupils) Policy

 7.2 Revealing a disability

-In order to enable the school to make reasonable adjustments, a disabled pupil (or their advisers) must provide the school with sufficient information for the school to carry out that adjustment.
+In order to enable Impact A&C to make reasonable adjustments, a disabled pupil (or their advisers) must provide Impact A&C with sufficient information for Impact A&C to carry out that adjustment.
 Health information in collected initially through the parent’s enrolment form where parents are asked to confirm any health conditions their child has.

-The school must, however, recognise the disabled person’s right to confidentiality and the school must not disclose confidential details about them without their explicit consent.
+Impact A&C must, however, recognise the disabled person’s right to confidentiality and Impact A&C must not disclose confidential details about them without their explicit consent.

-Under the SEND Code of Practice (2015) the school also has the responsibility to provide for the needs of those students whose ‘……….’
-Identifying these needs, some of which might also be considered disabilities, is therefore also part of the school’s responsibility.
+Under the SEND Code of Practice (2015) Impact A&C also has the responsibility to provide for the needs of those students whose ‘……….’
+Identifying these needs, some of which might also be considered disabilities, is therefore also part of Impact A&C’s responsibility.

 In particular all staff will be made aware of the requirements of the Act and the implications for the education provision and delivery through this Policy.